 Cleaning Drain Lines and Clearing Water from Drip Pockets

 On the lower half of the casing, the drain lines from the drip pockets must be kept clear.
 A professional can easily take apart and clean these lines.
 This costs about $500 and is usually required no more than once a year.
 If you ignore these clogged drain lines and standing water in the drip pockets, you can expect hefty repair costs.
 Often, when drain lines are clogged the packing isn’t adjusted properly either.
 This can cause additional damage to the shaft and associated parts.
-On average these parts can cost between $5,000 -$10,000 to repair/replace.
+On average these fire pump parts can cost between $5,000 -$10,000 to repair/replace.
 Additionally, standing water in the drip pockets is the most common cause of bearing failure.
-Replacing the bearings costs $2,500 on average.
+Replacing the fire pump bearings costs $2,500 on average.

 - Cleaning drain lines annually $500